mozilla/bugzilla-dashboard/README.md

 ### Org related data

-The data is stored in TaskCluster Secrets and it's only accessible to moco_team.
+The data is stored in Taskcluster Secrets and it's only accessible to moco_team.
 See [bug 1540823](https://bugzilla.mozilla.org/show_bug.cgi?id=1540823)

 ```bash
 python scripts/processPeopleFile.py --path /path/to/phonebook.json > /path/to/smaller_file.json